Pequot War: Battles

 News of Oldham's death became the subject of sermons in the Massachusetts Bay Colony.
 In August, Governor Vane sent John Endecott to exact revenge on the Indians of Block Island.
 Endecott's party of roughly 90 men sailed to Block Island and attacked two apparently abandoned Niantic villages.
 Most of the Niantic escaped, while two of Endecott's men were injured.
 The English claimed to have killed 14, but later Narragansett reports claimed that only one Indian was killed on the island.
 The Massachusetts Bay militia burned the villages to the ground.
 They carried away crops that the Niantic had stored for winter and destroyed what they could not carry.
 Endecott went on to Fort Saybrook.

-The English at Saybrook were not happy about the raid, but agreed that some of them would accompany Endecott as guides.
+The English at Saybrook were unhappy about the raid, but agreed that some of them would accompany Endecott as guides.
 Endecott sailed along the coast to a Pequot village, where he repeated the previous year's demand for those responsible for the death of Stone, and now also for those who murdered Oldham.
 After some discussion, Endecott concluded that the Pequots were stalling and attacked, but most escaped into the woods.
 Endecott had his forces burn down the village and crops before sailing home.